 Yes you will still need to look after things like replacing a burnt out light bulb, keeping the furnace and air conditioner filters clean and repairing any minor damage you may make such as dents in a wall, etc. Any emergency fund you have managed to build up will not be heading in the direction of any house maintenance.

 However, your landlord will be responsible for paying for any major issues such as leaky pipes, major appliances or a furnace that stops working in the middle of the coldest winter in history.

 Have More Freedom

 Should you buy a house and then decide in a couple of years that you want to move you will incur high REALTOR fees which will most likely eat up any equity you may have accumulated in the few years you were there.

 This offers you a great deal of flexibility should you decide that you want to relocate at the end of the lease.

 Better Financial Control

 Renting is a great option because you don’t have to qualify for a huge loan such as a mortgage to rent a house or an apartment, and you do not need a large down payment either.

 Live on a Budget and Save Money

+Another key reason why renting is the right choice for us is the amenities on offer.
 If you are renting an apartment in an apartment complex it usually includes many amenities such as access to a fitness centre, pools, and lounges for socializing.